-Well/Spring Name Geologic Setting/Sensitivity Well into Gaston Mine Coal Mine-High Sensitivity
+Well/Spring Name Geologic Setting/Sensitivity Nuriva Mine Source Coal Mine-High Sensitivity

-The Alpoca Water Works system serves a population of approximately 523 people.
-The supply is from a single well drilled into an abandoned coal mine.
-The well is pumped to provide an average daily production of about 60,000 gallons per day.
-The Coal Mine Areas consists of areas where the underground mining of coal has occurred and has left an underground void and will function as a ground water drain for all of the permeable rocks above it.
+The Eastern Wyoming PSD water system serves a population of approximately 931 people.
+The supply is from a single well producing from a coal mine.
+The well is pumped to provide an average daily production of about 104,000 gallons per day.
+Coal Mine Areas are areas where the underground mining of coal has occurred leaving an underground void that will function as a ground water drain for all of the permeable rocks above it.
 The mines may store a large quantity of water or may deplete surrounding ground water for an entire area if the mine is draining freely.

-The estimated land area (approximately 233.1 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
+The estimated land area (approximately 206 acres) that contributes water to the well is depicted in the attached map as the Source Water Protection Area (SWPA).
 The SWAP program's consultant, Gannett Fleming, used a modified volumetric flow equation with hydrogeologic mapping to determine the source water protection area (delineation).
 Groundwater flow was determined from structural geology of coalmine maps where applicable.
 Mine maps and USGS 7.5 minute topographic maps were used in this process as well.
 The secondary zone represents an area of influence within the coalmine that is outside a five-year time of travel using hydrogeologic calculations.